Othentic-Labs/avs-mcp-example/README.md

 6. [Disclaimer](#disclaimer)
 ## Overview

-The AVS MCP server acts as an interface between the AI Agents and the AVS network, enabling you to execute any AVS [Tasks](https://docs.othentic.xyz/main/avs-framework/othentic-consensus/task-and-task-definitions#task) with on chain validation.
+The AVS MCP server acts as an interface between the AI Agents and the AVS network, enabling you to read data validated by an AVS.
 The MCP server runs securely inside a Trusted Execution Environment (TEE) to ensure integrity and confidentiality.

 ![alt text](image.png)